 There are currently no FDA- or EMA-approved antiviral therapies for prevention of multiple viral diseases or infections in SOT patients with one single therapy.
-Data from our ongoing multi-virus prevention study in allogeneic HCT patients and our Phase 2 study of kidney transplant patients with BK viremia will inform the potential for a POC study of posoleucel for multi-virus prevention in SOT patients.
+Learnings from our discontinued multi-virus prevention study in allogeneic HCT patients and our Phase 2 study of kidney transplant patients with BK viremia will inform the potential for a POC study of posoleucel for multi-virus prevention in SOT patients.